bluerobotics/bluerobotics.github.io/battery/index.md

 ## Battery Clearance

 The Blue ROV electronics tray will accommodate batteries up to 230mm (9in) long.
-However, if basic ESCs are being used, the ESCs mounted to the bottom of the tray will reduce clreances.
+However, if basic ESCs are being used, the ESCs mounted to the bottom of the tray will reduce clearances.
 Past 125mm (4.9in), 5mm (0.2in) of the height availble is taken up by the ESC wires.
 Beyond 155mm (6.1in), 10mm (0.4in) is taken up by the ESC itself.

 <img src="/assets/images/documentation/batterytraymockup.PNG" class="img-responsive img-center" style="max-width:600px" />